 Problem: Frequent "D" membrane density errors.
 Cause/Solution: This usually indicates the membrane foil surface is dirty or damaged.
 It can be cleaned with water rinse.
 Damaged membranes must be replaced.
-The membrane assembly may not be fully extending or retracting properly, which causes the metal part of the assembly to partially or completely block the beta particles.
+The membrane assembly may not be fully extending or retracting properly, which causes the metal part of the assembly to block the beta particles partially or completely.
 Check the membrane motion.
 Verify that the Span Membrane (ABS) expected membrane mass matches the calibration certificate.

-settings are lost when the BAM 1020 is powered down.
-Cause/Solution: • It is normal for the clock to drift as much as 1 minute per month. e CR 1216 lithium battery on the 30030 circuit board may need to be replaced ery 1-2 years.
+Problem: The clock settings are lost when the BAM 1020 is powered down.
+Cause/Solution: It is normal for the clock to drift as much as 1 minute per month.
+The CR 1216 lithium battery on the 30030 circuit board may need to be replaced every 1-2 years.